mike-yuhang-wu/mike-yuhang-wu.github.io/essays/coding-standard.md

 In my program structure class, we had a well documented coding standard that we have to following while writing code for our assignments.
 We get points deducted if we failed to meet anything specified in the standard.
 Compared to my previous classes, which no coding standard were enforced and everyone wrote their code in style however they like, program structure class really challenged us on our ability of following instruction of a standard.

-Even though the class teaches the C and C++ programming language and assignment were written in those two languages, I would show you using JavaScript how a piece of code might look like following this coding standard.
+Even though the class teaches the C and C++ programming language and assignment were written in those two languages, I would show you using TypeScript how a piece of code might look like following this coding standard.

 ```
 /*****************************************************************